vishal2106/CarPrice_Prediction/README.md

 ### Todos

- - Improve UI sing React.js
+ - Improve UI using React.js
  - Make a more robust DL model
  - Productionize the app using Docker